CristianColdea/housing_price_model/README.md

 Project is: _in progress_, _finished_, _no longer continue_ and why?

 ## Inspiration
-Add here credits.
-Project inspired by..., based on...
+Aurelien Geron "Hands-on Machine Learning" 2nd edition

 ## Contact
-Created by [@flynerdpl](https://www.flynerd.pl/) - feel free to contact me!
+Created by rdt333@gmail.com - feel free to contact me!